I was absolutely shocked.

 Using Logos to avoid plagiarism

-Logos Bible Software can help you keep your job.
+Logos Bible Software can help you keep your job and avoid plagiarism.
 Just make sure you’ve got your settings tweaked correctly.
 They’re all right at the top of the Program Settings dialogue (⌘-comma on the Mac; Tools > Program Settings on the PC).

 For Citation Style, I use Turabian because it’s what I’m used to from seminary and it’s still required of me when I put on my academic biblical studies hat.
 There are numerous other citation styles to choose from, however, whether MLA, APA, SBL (1 or 2)—or maybe just Harvard if it makes you feel elite.